 When your mother-in-law sees you as a threat to the relationship with her son or daughter, she might try to re-establish her place by interfering in your family matters.
 You have to be mindful of the ways she tries to grab control of your family.
 Instead of giving an extreme reaction, have a word with your partner and ask them what would be the best solution out of this situation.

-Create and set firm boundaries required for your family.
+Create and set firm boundaries required to protect you and your family.
 Your mother-in-law may offer her suggestions — consider them, and pick the best option.
 At times, she might be right too.
 And if you accept her suggestions, she may be happy about it and this could create a new connection.
 But keep in mind, you do not ever have to take someone’s advice if you do not agree with it to get them to like you, this would be a sign of an unhealthy relationship.

 3. Make up your mind on what you can take and what you cannot